BloomTechBackend/bd-team-project-priyanka/project_documents/designdoc.md

 this template for more guidance on the types of information to capture, and the level of detail to aim for.*

-## HealthMate Design
+## HealthMate Service Design

 ## 1. Problem Statement

 *In rural areas, residents face significant challenges when seeking healthcare services, particularly when it comes to booking hospital appointments.
 Many individuals from rural areas are compelled to travel long distances to urban centers solely for this purpose.
 This inconvenience arises from a lack of awareness regarding doctor availability and lack of information regarding which hospital can provide optimal treatment.
-As a result, patients often find themselves navigating a confusing and time-consuming process, leading to delays in receiving essential medical attention.*
+As a result, patients often find themselves navigating a confusing and time-consuming process, leading to delays in receiving essential medical attention.

+The design document outlines the HealthMate Service, aimed at providing a list of available doctors for a specified pin code.
+With this service, users gain the ability to conveniently access doctor availability for specific dates, also allowing them to schedule appointments based on their flexibility*

 ## 2. Top Questions to Resolve in Review